truthcoin/www.truthcoin.info/_posts/2018-11-09-deniability.md

 2. [Optional] Software queries the blockchain for "what most transactions look like these days".
 3. Software constructs a txn that sufficiently "blends in" with the rest of the blockchain, but which spends Alice's target UTXO.
 The outputs of this txn (the new UTXOs which are created) are *all* still owned by Alice.

 This process is then repeated an arbitrary number of times.
-Alice can "Deniabilize" every single one of her UTXOs,
+Alice can "Deniabilize" every single one of her UTXOs, as many times as she likes.
+She can even (and occasionally should) Deniabilize UTXOs that she has just Deniabilized.

 You see?
 Very simple.

 ### B. Advanced

-We can (and should) make the tool much better:
+We can (and should) make the tool much better in a few ways:

 * By default, Deniabilize UTXOs a *random* number of consecutive times.
 Use some kind of [survival function](https://en.wikipedia.org/wiki/Survival_function) to determine when to stop Deniabilizing each UTXO.
 * During txn broadcast, mask the fact that all of these txns were created by the same computer.
 This should involve several steps: